History of rail transport in Italy: Fascist era

 The rolling stock was enhanced from 1933 by DMU and EMU, nicknamed Littorine from the lictorial symbols of the Fascist regime.
 The Italian EMUs (elettrotreni), in particular, started the traditional vanguard position of Italy in the field: on 6 December 1937 an ETR 200 travelled on the Rome-Naples line at a speed of 201 km/h (125 mph) in the Campoleone-Cisterna section.
 Two years later the same train reached 203 km/h (126 mph) on the Milan–Florence line.

+The Italian high-speed service began in 1938 with an electric-multiple-unit ETR 200, designed for 200 km/h, between Bologna and Naples.
+It too reached 160 km/h in commercial service, and achieved a world mean speed record of 203 km/h between Florence and Milan in 1938.

 In this period food trains made up of refrigerated wagons started to run from southern to northern Italy, and abroad.
 The Ferrovie dello Stato were moved from the Ministry of Public Works to the newly formed Ministry of Transports.

 From World War II to the 1970s

 The war left railways in Italy in a disrupted state.
 Entire lines were out of action and much of the rolling stock destroyed.
-Thanks to the Marshall Plan, in the following years they could be rebuilt, although the possibility of reorganizing the network was missed due to short-sighted policies.
+Thanks to the Marshall Plan, in the following years they could be rebuilt.
+However, a lack of attention to the problem of reconstruction and the short-sightedness of politicians did not allow, as there could have been, a remedy for the inconsistencies of the conformation of the network that were the legacy of the past, correcting no longer functional layouts, and building entirely new ones; it was preferred to quickly reactivate everything possible.
 The fundamental line Battipaglia-Reggio Calabria was doubled, while a program of updating of infrastructures, superstructures, services, colour-light signalling and cars was updated or extended.
 The three-phase lines were gradually turned into standard 3,000 V dc lines.

 Increasing numbers of steam locomotives were replaced by electric or diesel ones; in the 1960s also the first unified passenger cars appeared and the first attempts of interoperability with foreign companies were started, culminating in the creation of Trans Europe Express services.

 More modern ferries for the service over the Strait of Messina were introduced and, in 1961, a similar service was begun to Sardinia, although not providing transport of railway cars.